michael-kricheldorf/flare-forecast.github.io-wiki/CIBR-2022-All-hands-tutorial.md

 Do you have your GitHub account ready?
 Have you been able to install and configure Rclone successfully?
 Time to check on everyone to make sure you have your setup ready to move forward.

-# Activity 2: browsing FLARE S3 bucket
+# Activity 2: browsing FLARE S3 storage

-The s3flare S3 bucket has several folders where data for different lakes/forecast runs are stored.
-Here is an overview of the important folders you need to be aware of:
+The s3flare S3 storage has several buckets where data for different lakes/forecast runs are stored.
+Here is an overview of the important buckets you need to be aware of:

 ## drivers

+This bucket stores NOAA forecasts and inflow/outflow data, .csv (output of FLARE function 2).
+Example:

 ```bash
 $ rclone lsf s3flare:drivers/noaa